 Lectures and case studies.
 Guest speakers from government (FDA) and industry.
 Students investigate real-world diagnostic and therapeutic technologies in course projects.
 See course syllabus for additional details.

 This course is listed in and offered by the Management Science & Engineering Department, and is part of the broader curriculum of Stanford Biodesign courses.
-It is one of the core courses of the Biodesign Graduate Certificate Program, the Product Creation and Innovative Manufacturing Graduate Certificate, and an elective course in the Management Science and Engineering Graduate Certificate, all offered through the Stanford Center for Professional Development.
+It is a part of the SCPD Biomedical Engineering: Imaging, Devices and Systems Certificate Program; Product Creation and Innovative Manufacturing Graduate Certificate and an elective course in the Management Science and Engineering Graduate Certificate, offered through the Stanford Center for Professional Development.

 This course is open to students of all levels and majors that are interested in medical technology and its commercialization.
 No prerequisites are required.
 Limited enrollment.